00f2ff/duncan.lol/ideas.md

 ## Content

-- I like the idea of adding a TIL page https://github.com/jbranchaud/til or something like that digital garden site I saw
+- I like the idea of adding a TIL page https://github.com/jbranchaud/til and/or something like that digital garden site I saw

 ## Notion thoughts